bigpigeon.us webpage WWII-Germany > The MTO > Italy > Rome To Florence, © 2023 by Robert A. Christiansen, updated by RAC 16 May 2022.

-After the German withdrawal from Rome, the Allies advanced northward, liberating much of central Italy in the summer of 1944.
+After the German withdrawal from Rome, the Allies advanced northward, liberating most of central Italy in the summer of 1944.

-After the German withdrawal from Rome, the Allies advanced northward, liberating much of central Italy in the summer of 1944.
+After the German withdrawal from Rome, the Allies advanced northward, liberating most of central Italy in the summer of 1944.

-This webpage covers the third part of the US Army's Rome - Arno Campaign, from early June 1944 to 9 September 1944.
-For earlier parts, from January to early June of 1944, see my Cassino/the Gustav Line and Cassino to Rome webpages.
+This webpage covers the final part of the US Army's Rome - Arno Campaign, from early June 1944 to 9 September 1944.
+See Naples-Rome webpages for earlier stages of this campaign, from January to early June of 1944.

 The Italian Campaign Timeline, May - August 1944: